Faster Adaptive Optimization via Expected Gradient Outer Product Reparameterization: Experimental details

 \subsection{Dataset Details}

-\paragraph{UCI handwritten digits dataset} The UCI digits dataset \cite{optical_recognition_of_handwritten_digits_80} contains 5620 instances, each an $8\times 8$ pixel greyscale image of a handwritten digit of values $0,\dots, 9$.
+\paragraph{UCI handwritten digits dataset} The UCI digits dataset \cite{optical_recognition_of_handwritten_digits_80} contains 5,620 instances, each an $8\times 8$ pixel greyscale image of a handwritten digit of values $0,\dots, 9$.
 Each instance has a integer label, $0,\dots, 9$.
-We split the dataset into a training dataset with 3823 instances, a validation dataset with 598 instances, and a test dataset with 1199 instances.
+We split the dataset into a training dataset with 3,823 instances, a validation dataset with 598 instances, and a test dataset with 1,199 instances.

 \paragraph{fashionMNIST dataset} The fashionMNIST dataset consists of $28\times 28$ pixel grayscale images of clothing, each having a label from one of 10 classes.
-For our experiments, we restrict to only instances corresponding to the first ten classes (labeled ``t-shirt,'' ``trouser,'' ``pullover,'' and ``dress'').
-This yields a dataset of 28,000 instances, which we subdivide into a training set of 24,000 instances, a validation set of 1,000 instances, and a test set of 3,00 instances.
+The full dataset contains 60k training samples and 10k test samples; for the results in Figure~\ref{fig:fashionMNIST}, we use the full training set and we subdivide the test set into a validation set of 2.5k samples and a test set of 7.5k samples \cite{xiao2017fashion}.
+For the experiments in Figure~\ref{fig:layer-by-layer-spectra}, we restrict to only instances corresponding to the first four classes (labeled ``t-shirt,'' ``trouser,'' ``pullover,'' and ``dress'').
+This yields a dataset of 28,000 instances, which we subdivide into a training set of 24,000 instances, a validation set of 1,000 instances, and a test set of 3,000 instances.
+We do this in order to reduce the problem size to a setting where we can visualize the full EGOP eigenspectrum obtained without using heuristics.

+\paragraph{ImageNet dataset} For our large-scale experiments, we use the ImageNet classification dataset \cite{deng2009imagenet}.
+ImageNet consists of approximately 1.28 million training images and 50,000 validation images spanning 1,000 object categories.
+Following standard practice, we train on the full training set and report results on the validation set.
+During training, all models use the conventional preprocessing pipeline of random resized crops to $224\times224$ and horizontal flips.
+For evaluation, we resize each image so that its shorter side is 256 pixels and use a ten-crop evaluation protocol (four corners, center crop, and their horizontal flips).
+ImageNet serves as a challenging benchmark to evaluate the scalability and efficiency of our method in deep residual architectures.